mmarcon/jhere/EXTENSIONS.md

 	{
 	  marker: {},
 	  type: 'shortest',          //can be shortest, fastest, fastestNow, directDrive, scenic
 	  transportMode: 'car',      //can be car, pedestrian, publicTransport, truck
 	  options: '',               //can be avoidTollroad, avoidMotorway, avoidBoatFerry,
 	                             //avoidRailFerry, avoidPublicTransport, avoidTunnel,
 	                             //avoidDirtRoad, avoidPark, preferHOVLane, avoidStairs
 	  trafficMode: 'default',    //can be enabled, disabled, default
 	  width: 4,                  //width in px of the route drawn on the map
-	  color: '#ff6347'        //color of the route drawn on the map }
+	  color: '#ff6347',          //color of the route drawn on the map
+	  onroute: function(route){} //optional callbacks that gets the list of maneuvers with some
+                                 //basic info, plus total time (seconds) and length (meters) }

 `marker` is an object containing the same options used for `$('.selector').jHERE('marker')`.
 Options apply to both start and destionation markers.

+For jQuery a `jhere.route` event is also triggered, which can be caught with `on` on the map element.
+With Zepto the call to `trigger` seems to be ignored.

 **DEMO:** a demo of the routing extension is available [here](http://bin.jhere.net/4128297).